 - Are committed to apply to external funding. (e.g. graduate scholarships: NSERC, OGS ; e.g. postgraduate scholarships: NSERC, MITACS – elevate, LiberEro)

 - Have read my mentoring philosophy (see pdf below) and find it a good fit with you.

 If you meet the conditions above, Email me with (i) a cover letter (which can be the body of the email), (ii) your up-to-date CV and (iii) a pdf of relevant transcripts.
-In your cover letter/cover email, explain your background, interests and why you think this lab is a good fit for you.
+In your cover letter, explain your background, interests and why you think this lab is a good fit for you.
 Describe the kind of research you have been doing and ideas about the research you would like to do with me.
 Last, make sure to personalize the email title, so that I know this isn’t a mass-email and that you have read this page, add the word “Jigglypuff” in the header of your email, so that I know you have read these instructions. 😉

 My goal as an advisor is to help you: